Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** Prowess

-**Duration:** Concentration
+**Duration:** Concentration, Persisting

 </div>

-You summon an incredible wind which throws creatures around uncontrollably, sending them tumbling across the battlefield.
+An impenetrable darkness begins to creep across the battlefield.
 When you cast this miracle, select a tile within range.
-For the duration of this effect, a fierce wind blows in a 3 tile wide line between that tile and your original location.
-You choose which direction along the line the wind blows when you first cast this miracle.
-Whenever a creature starts their turn in this wind or enters it for the first time on their turn, make a Prowess attack against them.
-If you hit, they are knocked prone and pushed 6 tiles in the direction of the wind.
-If you miss, they are pushed 3 tiles instead.
+A 2 tile radius, ignoring even full cover, around that tile becomes covered in the _impenetrable darkness_ tile effect for the duration of this effect:

+- these tiles are always dark, no matter what other lighting might exist.
+- when this tile effect is triggered, the triggering creature gains the benefit of the Hide minor action

+At the start of each of your turns for the duration of this effect, increase the radius of the _impenetrable darkness_ tile effect by 1 tile.

+When this miracle persists, the tile effect becomes permanent, although the final radius of the effect cannot be more than 12 tiles.

-### Portent of the Four Winds
+### Portent of Sacrifice

 <div class="tight">